CISecurity/ArtifactExpressions/ciscoIOS/cisco_ios.interface.md

 | operator | String | Interface Name comparison operator. |
 | interface_name | String | The interface name. |

+existence_check
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- all_exist
+- any_exist
+- at_least_one_exists
+- none_satisfy
+- none_exist
+- only_one_exists

 #### cisco_ios.interface_proxy_arp
 | Name                  |Type    | Description |
 | ----------------------|--------| ----------- |
 | operation | String | Comparison Operator. |
 | proxy_arp_enabled | String | True if the proxy_arp command is enabled on the interface.
 The default is true. |

+operation
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- equals
+- not equal
+- case insensitive equals
+- case insensitive not equal
+- greater than
+- less than
+- greater than or equal
+- less than or equal
+- bitwise and
+- bitwise or
+- pattern match
+- subset of
+- superset of

 #### cisco_ios.interface_urpf
 | Name                  |Type    | Description |